vfcash/VFC-Core/README.md

 # VF Cash

 VF Cash is a Cryptocurrency project that started on the 23rd of April 2019.
-It has no Proof-of-Work (POW) rather it has a transaction rate limit per address / public key of 3 seconds.
+It has no Proof-of-Work (POW) rather it has a transaction rate limit per address / public key of one second.
 This prevents the sender or the receiver of a transaction from making any further transactions during this period.
 The chain is unordered (DAG), and the networking uses UDP.
 The Digital Signature algorithm uses secp384r1.

 This is a non-divisible coin, pre-mined, written in C, compiled with GCC, 384-bit key length, Transactions are 60% smaller than an average Bitcoin-Core transaction, relating to total blockchain size.